Data-Alchemy/ADF_Deployments/readme.md

 The following pipeline variables are required:

 - `DEPLOY_ARTIFACTS`: Set to `0` if no applicable changes were made, otherwise set to `1` to trigger the deployment stages.
-- `sandbox_service_connection`: Azure Resource Manager service connection name for the Sandbox environment.
+- `Dev_service_connection`: Azure Resource Manager service connection name for the Dev environment.
 - `non_prod_service_connection`: Azure Resource Manager service connection name for the Nonprod environment.
 - Other parameters specific to your ADF deployment, such as `SourceResourceGroupName`, `SourceDataFactoryName`, etc.